petersulyok/smfc/README.md

 Further notes:
   - Use the following commands to specify all six sensor thresholds for FAN1:
     ```
-    root@home:~# ipmitool sensor thresh
-	sensor thresh <id> <threshold> <setting>
-	   id        : name of the sensor for which threshold is to be set
-	   threshold : which threshold to set
-					 unr = upper non-recoverable
-					 ucr = upper critical
-					 unc = upper non-critical
-					 lnc = lower non-critical
-					 lcr = lower critical
-					 lnr = lower non-recoverable
-	   setting   : the value to set the threshold to

-	sensor thresh <id> lower <lnr> <lcr> <lnc>
-	   Set all lower thresholds at the same time

-	sensor thresh <id> upper <unc> <ucr> <unr>
-	   Set all upper thresholds at the same time
     root@home:~# ipmitool sensor thresh FAN1 lower 0 100 200
     root@home:~# ipmitool sensor thresh FAN1 upper 1600 1700 1800
     ```
-  - You can also edit and run `ipmi/set_ipmi_treshold.sh` to configure all IPMI sensor thresholds.
+  - You can also edit and run `ipmi/set_ipmi_treshold.sh` to configure all IPMI sensor thresholds
-  - If you install a new BMC firmware on your Super Micro motherboard you have to configure IPMI thresholds again.
+  - If you install a new BMC firmware on your Super Micro motherboard you have to configure IPMI thresholds again
-  - If you do not see fans when executing `ipmitool sensors`, you may want to reset the BMC to factory default using the Web UI or using `ipmitool mc reset cold`.
+  - If you do not see fans when executing `ipmitool sensors`, you may want to reset the BMC to factory default using the Web UI or using `ipmitool mc reset cold`

 You can read more about: